OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/pattern.md

 ## Unstructured storage proxies

 A problem that quickly comes up when using proxies has to do with the way in which variables are stored in the proxy contract.
 Suppose that the proxy stores the logic contract's address in it's only variable `address public _implementation;`.
 Now, suppose that the logic contract is a basic token whose first variable is `address public _owner`.
 Both variables are 32 byte in size, and as far as the EVM knows, occupy the first slot of the resulting execution flow of a proxied call.
-When the logic contract writes to `_owner`, it does so in the scope of the proxy's state, and thus really writes to `_implementation`.
+When the logic contract writes to `_owner`, it does so in the scope of the proxy's state, and in reality writes to `_implementation`.
 This problem can be referred to as a "storage collision".

 ```
 |Proxy                     |Implementation           |